 The mission of ACCE is to be a leading global advocate of quality construction education; and to promote, support, and accredit quality construction education programs.
 The purpose or purposes for which the corporation is formed are to: Promote and improve construction education and research at the post secondary level; Engage in accrediting construction education programs offered by colleges and universities; Maintain procedures consistent with policies and procedures established by other accreditation agencies to which the corporation may belong; Publish current information concerning criteria and procedures adopted by the corporation for accrediting; Report the results of its activities, List the colleges and universities which have or are seeking accredited programs of study in construction; Review at regular intervals the criteria which the corporation has adopted to evaluate programs in construction education; and Do any and all things necessary to carry out the purposes and conduct the business of the corporation as authorized by law.

-The National Security Agency and the Department of Homeland Security jointly sponsor the National Centers of Academic Excellence in Information Assurance/Cyber Defense Education (CAE IA/CD) program.
-Utica College has been designated as a National Center of Academic Excellence in Information Assurance/Cyber Defense Education for academic years 2014-2019.
-The goal of the CAE program is to “reduce vulnerability in our national information infrastructure by promoting higher education and research in IA/CD and producing a growing number of professionals with IA/CD expertise in various disciplines."
+The National Security Agency and the Department of Homeland Security jointly sponsor the National Centers of Academic Excellence in Cyber Defense Education (CAE CD) program.
+Utica University's BS and MS Cybersecurity programs have been designated as a National Center of Academic Excellence in Cyber Defense Education for the academic years 2019-2024.
+The stated goal of the CAE program is to “reduce vulnerability in our national information infrastructure by promoting higher education and research in cyber defense and producing professionals with cyber defense expertise".

 Commission on Collegiate Nursing Education (CCNE)

 The baccalaureate degree programs in nursing at Utica University are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.